Topps: Trading cards for other sports

-In the United Kingdom, where football stickers have been popular over roughly the same period of time as trading cards, Topps acquired the old Amalgamated and British Confectionery firm in 1974, bringing its production methods and card style to Britain.
+In the United Kingdom, where football stickers have been popular over roughly the same period of time as trading cards, Topps acquired the Amalgamated and British Confectionery firm in 1974, bringing its production methods and card style to Britain.
 Topps also makes cards for the Scottish Professional Football League.
-Under its Merlin brand, it has the licence to produce stickers for the Premier League and the national team.
-Its main competition is the Italian firm Panini.
-Until 2019, Topps made 'Topps Premier League' stickers and the Match Attax trading card game, and since 2015 it has produced stickers and trading cards for the UEFA Champions League.
+Under its Merlin brand, it has the license to produce stickers for the Premier League and the national team.
+Its main competition is the Italian company Panini.
+Until 2019, Topps made Topps Premier League stickers and the Match Attax trading card game, and since 2015 it has produced stickers and trading cards for the UEFA Champions League.
 Topps also makes hockey and wrestling trading cards.

 In 2008, Topps gained the rights to production of WWE trading cards.
 The first variation of cards were aptly titled Slam Attax, a play on words of the previously popular football trading card game Match Attax (also made by Topps).
-The first set was released in late 2008 in the U.K., and it was then later released in the United States in mid-2009.
-This later proved to be a pattern for subsequent Slam Attax sets and variations, with the U.K. getting an earlier release than the U.S..
-After failing to take off, Topps ceased production of Slam Attax cards in the U.S. after only two sets, whilst continuing the line in the U.K. and in Europe where in contrast the brand had become more popular.
-It remains today one of the longest running Topps brands in the U.K..
+The first set was released in late 2008 in the UK, and it was then later released in the United States in mid-2009.
+This later proved to be a pattern for subsequent Slam Attax sets and variations, with the UK getting an earlier release than the U.S..
+After failing to take off, Topps ceased production of Slam Attax cards in the U.S. after only two sets while continuing the line both in the UK and in Continental Europe where, in contrast, the brand had become more popular.
+It remains one of the longest-running Topps brands in the UK to this day.

-In 2008, Topps and Zuffa, LLC signed an exclusive agreement to produce mixed martial arts trading cards.
+In 2008, Topps and Zuffa signed an exclusive agreement to produce mixed martial arts trading cards.
 Among the included cards were current and former athletes from the UFC.

+In May 2026, it was revealed that Fanatics, Inc. (the owner of Topps) had signed an exclusive collective licensing deal with FIFA to become the exclusive licensor of collectible cards, stickers, and card games for the World Cup and other FIFA events.
+All collectibles will be produced under the Topps brand, owned by Fanatics.
+The agreement will be effective from 2031 onward.
+The deal severed the long-term partnership between FIFA and Panini, which had been the licensee for over 50 years.